In a week of layoffs, MGM Resorts adds 18,000 more

 Half of Coca-Cola’s sales come from stadiums, movie theaters and other places where people gather in large numbers — venues that have been closed during the coronavirus pandemic.
 Revenue tumbled 28% in the Atlanta company’s most recent quarter.

-United and American airlines, beset by plunging air travel, cut thousands of jobs this week.
+United and American airlines, beset by plunging air travel, said they will cut thousands of jobs unless Washington provides more financial aid.
 Tech company Salesforce is cutting 1,000 jobs and Bed Bath & Beyond cut 2,800 positions.

-Those numbers represent only a fraction of the carnage across the U.S. economy.
-Thursday, the Labor Department reported that another million Americans applied for unemployment benefits.
+Those numbers represent only a fraction of job losses besetting the U.S. economy.
+Since late March, claims for unemployment benefits have exceeded 1 million every week but one.

+On Thursday, the Labor Department reported that another million Americans applied for unemployment benefits.
 More than 14.5 million are collecting traditional jobless benefits — up from 1.7 million a year ago — with no end in sight.

+Employers cut more than 22 million jobs in March and April as the outbreak brought normal business to a screeching halt.
+As economies slowly reopened, the economy generated than 9 million jobs in May, June and July.
+But that still a huge shortfall in jobs.

+The steady drip of job losses may have already begun to play out in other crucial parts of the economy.

-The Conference Board, a business research group, reported this week that consumer confidence has tumbled to its lowest level since 2014.
-Consumer spending makes up about 70% of the economic activity in the U.S.
+Consumer confidence has tumbled to its lowest level since 2014, the Conference Board, a business research group, reported this week.
+Consumer spending makes up about 70% of the economic activity in the U.S., and is watched closely.

-And although U.S. consumers increased their spending by 1.9% last month, it’s a small dose of support for an economy struggling to emerge from the grip of a pandemic that has held back a recovery and kept roughly 27 million people jobless.
+The springtime layoffs were expected to be temporary.
+The workers seemed likely be brought back once the health crisis eased.

+But Heidi Sheirholz, economist at the Economic Policy Institute, is worried that the recent wave of layoffs at big companies signals something more permanent.